superrichme/GNSS-SDR-AAE6102/README.md

 ### Results
 ![image](https://github.com/superrichme/yiweixu.github.io/blob/main/task4_2.png)

-### Result analysis
+### Effects of Multipath on Weighted Least Squares (WLS) Solutions

-The velocity estimation through Weighted Least Squares (WLS) in the UTM system plots reveals horizontal velocity errors over time across two scenarios: OpenSky (left) and Urban (right).
-In the OpenSky scenario, errors fluctuate between -50 m/s and +50 m/s, which reflects stable satellite visibility and minimal multipath effects, ensuring consistent WLS performance.
-Conversely, the Urban scenario displays larger errors, spanning from -500 m/s to +500 m/s, with notable peaks after 70 seconds.
-Obstructed satellite signals, multipath interference, and a reduced number of visible satellites in urban canyons likely cause this, diminishing the accuracy of the WLS solution.
-The WLS weighting, often based on elevation angles, faces challenges in Urban environments where low-elevation satellites prevail, thus amplifying errors.
-Moreover, signal reflections in urban areas introduce biases into Doppler measurements, which further affect velocity estimates.
-The OpenSky scenario, with its superior geometry and signal quality, yields lower errors.
+The velocity estimation through WLS in the UTM system plots highlights the significant impact of multipath effects across two scenarios: OpenSky and Urban.
+In the OpenSky scenario, errors fluctuate between -50 m/s and +50 m/s, reflecting stable satellite visibility and minimal multipath effects, which ensures consistent WLS performance.
+The superior geometry and signal quality in this environment yield lower errors.
+Conversely, the Urban scenario reveals larger errors, spanning from -500 m/s to +500 m/s, with notable peaks after 70 seconds.
+Multipath interference, caused by signal reflections in urban canyons, introduces biases into Doppler measurements, further degrading velocity estimates.
+Obstructed satellite signals and a reduced number of visible satellites also diminish the accuracy of the WLS solution.
+The WLS weighting, typically based on elevation angles, faces challenges in Urban environments where low-elevation satellites dominate, amplifying errors.
+This underscores the detrimental role of multipath effects in complex urban settings, necessitating advanced mitigation techniques to improve WLS-based velocity estimation.

 Task 5 – Kalman filter-based positioning.
 Develop an Extended Kalman Filter (EKF) using pseudorange and Doppler measurements to estimate user position and velocity.
 -------------------
+An Extended Kalman Filter (EKF) is formulated to improve positioning precision by leveraging pseudorange and Doppler measurements.
+This EKF approach facilitates adaptive filtering and smoothing of both position and velocity estimates, which enhances resilience to measurement noise and signal disruptions.
+By implementing the EKF, the positioning outcomes are optimized, showcasing its superiority over the WLS method, particularly in demanding environments.

+The EKF algorithm is as follows.
 ```matlab
 ...
  z = [obs'; doppler_rate];